 c.
-Enforcing class loyalty: using a stick to subdue a judge threatening to expose their peers' wrongdoing
+Enforcing class loyalty: using a stick to subdue a judge threatening to expose their peers' wrongdoing g) e) > §331 4th para.

-1) Not reappointing, banishing, 'gypsying', and removing a bankruptcy or magistrate judge

-- 96. Bankruptcy judges can hardly have gotten the idea that they were term-appointed to exercise independent judgment and apply the law to ensure due process of law with disregard for what is really at stake in bankruptcy court: money!(jur:27§2) To begin with, a bankruptcy judge can exercise authority under the Bankruptcy Code, that is, 11 U.S.C., "except as otherwise provided by...rule or order of the district court87a.
-This means that a district court can order the withdrawal to itself of any bankruptcy case in the hands of one of its bankruptcy judges.87b Consequently, a bankruptcy judge has little incentive to do the right thing in handling a case before him, for he knows that it can be undone after the case has been withdrawn from him by the district court.
-Likewise, he is aware that the district court and the circuit's judicial council are keeping tabs on whether to allow him to remain on his job depending on his understanding of his real role: to direct the flow of money according to, not the Code or the Rules of Procedure, but rather "local practice": The district court, which can uphold decisions appealed to it from the bankruptcy judge, and the judicial council, which can deny petitions to review the dismissal of misconduct complaints against him(jur:238b), assure the judge's riskless exercise of judicial power to take advantage of the opportunity afforded by every case to make the money(jur:27§2) at stake flow among bankruptcy system insiders.
-From the point of view of that court and the council, the judge has no excuse not to do what he is supposed to regardless of what the law or any general or local rule may require him to do. - 97.
-Nevertheless, assume that the bankruptcy judge is principled enough to refuse to deviate from the law or the rules.
-In that event, the stick may run him away:
+- 1) Not reappointing, banishing, 'gypsying', and removing a bankruptcy or magistrate judge - 87.
+Bankruptcy judges can hardly have gotten the idea that they were term-appointed to exercise independent judgment and apply the law to ensure due process of law with disregard for what is really at stake in bankruptcy court: money!(jur:25§2) To begin with, a bankruptcy judge can exercise authority under the Bankruptcy Code, that is, 11 U.S.C.58, "except as otherwise provided by...rule or order of the district court^{85a}.
+This means that a district court can order the withdrawal to itself of any bankruptcy case in the hands of one of its bankruptcy judges.
+Consequently, a bankruptcy judge has little incentive to do the right thing in handling a case before him, for he knows that it can be undone after the case has been withdrawn from him by the district court.
+Likewise, he is aware that the district court and the corresponding circuit council are keeping tabs on whether to allow him to remain on his job depending on his understanding of his real role: to direct the flow of money according to, not the Code or the Rules of Procedure^{59,74}, but rather "local practice"86: The district court, which can uphold decisions appealed to it from the bankruptcy judge, and the circuit council, which can deny petitions to review the dismissal of misconduct complaints against him(jur:23§b), assure the judge's riskless exercise of judicial power to take advantage of the opportunity afforded by every case to make the money at stake flow among bankruptcy system insiders87.
+From the point of view of that court and the council, the judge has no excuse not to do what he is supposed to regardless of what the law may require him to do.